-Invented in 1898 by St Elmo Lewis, the AIDA model is a marketing framework that follows the customer journey from product awareness to purchase.
-The acronym AIDA stands for Attention (or Awareness), Interest, Desire, and Action.
+Developed in 1898 by St. Elmo Lewis, AIDA is a selling model that follows the customer journey from product awareness to purchase.
+The AIDA model works as a funnel to convert prospective customers into buyers.

-How to apply the AIDA model in your marketing strategy
+How to apply the AIDA model in your marketing strategy, with examples

 Step 1: Attention

-- Entertaining your audience using funny quotes or GIFs
+- Entertaining your audience with funny quotes or GIFs on social media

 Step 2: Interest

-Once you’ve gotten your audience’s attention, the next step is to get them to like you i.e. generate interest.
-Often, the Attention phase will take them from SERPs or social media to your homepage or blog.
-And then, it’s up to you to hook them, thereby potentially starting the purchase process.
+Once you’ve captured your audience’s attention, the next step is to get them to like you—in other words, to generate interest.
+The Attention phase often takes shoppers from a search engine results page or social media to your homepage or blog.
+Then, it’s up to you to hook them with engaging content.

-- Writing strong web copy— your landing pages should highlight your strengths
+- Writing strong web copy—landing pages should highlight your strengths

-- Creating informative blog content and downloadable resources
+- Creating informative blog content and shareable resources

 Step 3: Desire

-Example: At Jasper, we use reviews to build trust and show the value of our product.
+Example: At Jasper, we use real customer reviews to build trust and show the value of our product: